VRHIKKY/VketCloudSDK_Documents/docs/troubleshooting/BuildError.en.md

 | The directory path / file name in your Unity Project contains spaces or full-width characters | Delete any spaces or double-byte characters. |
 | HeliScript Errors | Please see the [Error Log](#checking-the-error-log) to solve the issue. |

-!!! caution "First build on Mac environments"
+!!! warning "First build on Mac environments"
     Depending on your Mac environment, the first Build and Run may result to display "Can't Find the Server" or cause a Build Error.<br>
     If this issue happens, try Build and Run again or reload the browser to solve the issue.